lrvine/Bayesian/README.md

 [ attribute 1 is discrete(0) or continunous(1) ]   [ attribute 2 is discrete(0) or continunous(1) ]  ......

-[number of types for attributes 1]   [number of types for attributes 2 ]  .......[ number of classes for prediction result ]  //P.S.
-For continuous data, the number of types for attributes should be 2.
+[number of types for attributes 1]   [number of types for attributes 2 ]  .......[ number of classes for prediction result ]

+P.S.
+For continuous data, the number of types for attributes won't matter.

+* Bayesian Network DO NOT support continuous data for now.
 ```

 Data set is acquired from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets.html)